liabru/jquery-match-height/README.md

 ### Features

-- match the heights of elements anywhere on the page
+- match the heights for groups of elements automatically
+- use the maximum height or define a specific target element
+- anywhere on the page and anywhere in the DOM
+- responsive (updates on window resize)
-- row aware, handles floating elements
+- row aware (handles floating elements and wrapping)
-- responsive, automatically updates on window resize (can be throttled for performance)
-- handles mixed `padding`, `margin`, `border` values (even if every element has them different)
+- accounts for `box-sizing` and mixed `padding`, `margin`, `border` values
-- handles images and other media (updates automatically after loading)
+- handles images and other media (updates after loading)
-- handles hidden or none-visible elements (e.g. those inside tab controls)
+- supports hidden or none-visible elements (e.g. those inside tab controls)
-- accounts for `box-sizing`
+- throttled to balance performance and smoothness
+- easily removed when needed
+- maintain scroll position
 - data attributes API
-- can be removed when needed
-- maintain scroll position correctly
 - callback events
 - tested in IE8+, Chrome, Firefox, Chrome Android

 ### Status

-Current version is `v0.5.2`.
-I've fully tested it and it works well, but if you use it make sure you test fully too.
+Current version is `v0.5.2`. <br>
+Use the master build for the latest features. <br>
 Please report any [issues](https://github.com/liabru/jquery-match-height/issues) you find.

 ### Install